janmaaarc/ai-powered-furniture-page/README.md

     ```

 2.  **Configure the Webhook URL:**
-    Open the `script.js` file and locate the `webhookUrl` constant.
-Replace the placeholder URL with your actual backend webhook URL.
+    Open the `script.js` file.
+The webhook URL is set near the top of the `handleFormSubmit` function.
+For development, you can modify the fallback URL directly.
+For production, it is recommended to manage this via environment variables.

     ```javascript
-    // --- IMPORTANT: Replace with your n8n Webhook URL ---
+    // Best practice: Use an environment variable for the webhook URL if available.
-    const webhookUrl = 'YOUR_N8N_WEBHOOK_URL_HERE';
+    // You can create a config.js file for this in a real application. const webhookUrl = window.N8N_WEBHOOK_URL || 'YOUR_N8N_WEBHOOK_URL_HERE';
     ```

 3.  **Run the application:**